Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 There is good evidence that consuming unsaturated fats can lower certain risk factors associated with heart disease.

-While peanut oil has a good amount of polyunsaturated fats, there are many other nutritious options that are higher in this type of fat like walnuts, sunflower seeds and flaxseeds.
+While peanut oil contains a good amount of polyunsaturated fats, many other nutritious options are higher in this type of fat, such as walnuts, sunflower seeds, and flaxseeds.

 Peanut oil may improve insulin sensitivity

-Studies have shown that monounsaturated and polyunsaturated fats may improve blood sugar control in people with diabetes.
+Studies have shown that monounsaturated and polyunsaturated fats may improve blood sugar management in people with diabetes.

-Consuming any fat with carbohydrates helps slow the absorption of sugars in the digestive tract and leads to a slower rise in blood sugar.
-However, monounsaturated and polyunsaturated fats, in particular, may play a bigger role in blood sugar control (11).
+Consuming any fat with carbohydrates helps slow the absorption of sugars in the digestive tract, leading to a slower rise in blood sugar.
+However, monounsaturated and polyunsaturated fats, in particular, may play a bigger role in blood sugar management.

-Additionally, replacing saturated fat with polyunsaturated fat significantly improved insulin secretion in these subjects.
-Insulin helps cells absorb glucose and keeps your blood sugar from getting too high (12).
+Additionally, replacing saturated fat and carbs with polyunsaturated fat significantly improved insulin secretion in these subjects.
+Insulin helps cells absorb glucose and keeps your blood sugar from getting too high.

 Although there are some evidence-based benefits to consuming peanut oil, there are also some potential drawbacks.